dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

    It is possible for more than one subjectAltName field to be present in a peer or server certificate in addition to an empty or non-empty subject distinguished name.
-EAP-TLS implementations supporting export of the Peer-Id and Server-Id SHOULD export all the subjectAltName fields within Peer-Ids or Server-Ids, and SHOULD also export a non-empty subject distinguished name field within the Peer- Ids or Server-Ids.
+EAP-EDHOC implementations supporting export of the Peer-Id and Server-Id SHOULD export all the subjectAltName fields within Peer-Ids or Server-Ids, and SHOULD also export a non-empty subject distinguished name field within the Peer- Ids or Server-Ids.
 All of the exported Peer-Ids and Server-Ids are considered valid.

-   EAP-TLS implementations supporting export of the Peer-Id and Server- Id SHOULD export Peer-Ids and Server-Ids in the same order in which they appear within the certificate.
+   EAP-EDHOC implementations supporting export of the Peer-Id and Server- Id SHOULD export Peer-Ids and Server-Ids in the same order in which they appear within the certificate.
 Such canonical ordering would aid in comparison operations and would enable using those identifiers